MackHalliday/play-play-express/README.md

  ## How to Use

- Recommend using [Postman](https://www.getpostman.com/) to hit endpoints.
+ We recommend using [Postman](https://www.getpostman.com/) to hit endpoints.

  ## Endpoints